The S.U. Carburetter

 NEEDLE DETERMINATION

-All needles with the same profile over the first 1/8 in. of their length will require the same jet drop for idling, thus allowing an immediate assessment to be made of the effect on mixture of the remaining dimensions.
-If these idling dimensions -are not maintained accurate assessment of the effects of different needles cannot be made until the alteration of the jet drop necessary to give the same fuel discharge at idling has been established.
+All needles with the same profile over the first 1/8 in. of their length will require the same jet drop for idling, allowing an immediate assessment of the effect on mixture of the remaining dimensions.
+If these idling dimensions are not maintained, accurate assessment of different needles cannot be made until the required jet drop adjustment to maintain consistent idling fuel discharge is determined.

 tech